ttkorhonen/myDocument/docs/manual/eventRecord.rst

 Event Number Parameters

 The VAL field contains the event number read by the device support routines.
 It is this number which is posted.
-For records that use <code>Soft Channel</code> device support, it can be configured before run-time or set via dbPuts.
+For records that use ``Soft Channel`` device support, it can be configured before run-time or set via dbPuts.

 .. list-table::
   :widths: 1 3 3 1 2 1 1 1